Effanuel/Solidity-Smart-Contracts/README.md

 ### Current Features

 - Host a lottery for other addresses to buy tickets to enter;
-- The winner wins the pot
+- The winner wins the pot.

 ### Built With